-Curriculum, four-year timeline, and information regarding internship, comprehensive exams, dissertation, and grades for PhD in sociology
+Curriculum, four-year timeline, and information regarding internship, comprehensive exams, dissertation, and grades

 The Department of Sociology offers a PhD in sociology, which is focused on training professional researchers at the highest level to follow the discipline's focus on bringing scientific understandings to the study of social issues and problems.
 The unique combined requirements of an internship and a theoretically-driven dissertation provides students for both applied and academic careers.
 Training in both qualitative and quantitative methods and theory with substantive areas, along with internship placements in governmental, private, and non-governmental organizations, will prepare students to meet the growing demand for applied sociologists who are qualified to address directly the problems facing not only Kentucky, but our nation and the world.

 Following is the curriculum (64 total credit hours) and four-year timeline for students pursuing the PhD in sociology:

 Independent Study (SOC 702, 6 hours) (for GTAs only)

 Sociology core/elective courses (9 credit hours total)*